OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_sherlock.md

 3. Finally, click **Launch**.

 The system will notify you by email when your session is ready if you select the option "I would like to receive an email when the session starts."
-Once notified, connect to the application, and your interactive VSCode session will start in a new browser tab.
+Once the session is ready, connect to the code-server application, and your interactive VSCode session will start in a new browser tab.

 ### Opening the GEOS Folder